microsoft/onnxruntime-inference-examples/c_cxx/OpenVINO_EP/Windows/README.md

 msbuild onnxruntime_samples.sln /p:Configuration=Debug|Release
 ```

 To run the samples make sure you source openvino variables using setupvars.bat.
+Also add opencv dll paths to $PATH.